ccliangxd/face-parsing.PyTorch/README.md

     ```shell script
     python test_save_mat.py
     ```
-  you can modify the argparse parameter such as `--inputPath` and `savePath` to generate the mat
+  you can modify the argparse parameter such as `--inputPath` and `--savePath` to generate the mat